Ghana 2020: Developments, Reinvestments, and our Team

 By: Lorena Miranda || Founder || @lorenamirandabendeck

 As we started 2020, our business was ripe for a growth spurt.
+We were prime time with the Fashion Revolution movement.
 With this in mind, I headed to Ghana in late February (before the COVID19 pandemic blew up around the world, more on that later) to prepare our team to scale.
 This time, the situation was much different than during my first visit.
-Now, I was no longer overwhelmed by what they lacked, instead I was excited for the changes that were about to take effect that they so urgently and worked for.
+Now, I was no longer overwhelmed by what they lacked, instead I was excited for the changes that were about to take effect that they so urgently need and worked for.

 As a small business, every penny matters.
 We need to be mindful of our expenses at all times.
 The unique thing about our business model is that we have positioned ourselves as a values based brand, and to maintain the integrity of this, we must spend money in a way that doesn't burden most small businesses: we must reinvest in the communities we source from.